isomerpages/pmo-nccs/_singapores-climate-action/3d-water-resource-management.md

 ### WATER RESOURCE MANAGEMENT

-Climate change can affect our water supply, as increasing rainfall intensity could overwhelm our drainage system and create flooding, while dry weather will reduce the reliability of our water supply.
+Climate change can affect our water supply, as increasing rainfall intensity could overwhelm our drainage system and create flooding, while dry weather will reduce the availability of local water catchment water for supply.

 As a nation with a very limited water supply, taking appropriate measures to ensure the sustainability of our water resources is a top priority for PUB, Singapore's national water agency.
 PUB has established the following Four National Taps to address our water needs: